Dancing on Ice 2020 confirmed contestant line-up

 H from Steps (Ian Watkins)

-Having been beforehand tipped for the function, the Steps singer was confirmed to be becoming a member of Dancing on Ice on Good Morning Britain.
+Having been beforehand tipped for the position, the Steps singer was confirmed to be becoming a member of Dancing on Ice on Good Morning Britain.

 “What am I doing?” he stated.
 “I have frantically been You Tubing James Jordan and Ray Quinn.
 I have kids now so it’s a skill I can learn and take my kids to the ice.
 It’s scary and exciting and now there’s no turning back.
 I know I’m going to be put through my paces and that’s the name of the game.”